luos/luos.github.io/source/_posts/2014-08-22-trying-out-ember-dot-js.markdown

 ### Whats the difference between route and controller

 As it seems to me, there are no real differences between a Route and a Controller.
-Even something's functions called as ArrayController can simply be implemented in a Route.
+Even something's functions called  ArrayController can simply be implemented in a Route.

 ### Calling actions with parameters